STW: 9News Perth

 9News Perth is produced and broadcast live from STW's studios in Perth.
-9News Afternoon is presented by Monika Kos and the flagship newscast every night at 6pm by Michael Thomson on weeknights and Natalia Cooper on weekends, with sport presenters TBD (Monday – Thursday) and Paddy Sweeney (Friday – Sunday) and weather presenters Scherri-Lee Biggs (weeknights) and Natalia Cooper (weekends) from across Perth and regional Western Australia.
+9News Afternoon is presented by Monika Kos and the flagship newscast every night at 6pm by Michael Thomson on weeknights and Tracy Vo on weekends, with sport presenters Paddy Sweeney (weeknights) and Alicia Molik (weekends) and weather presenters Natalia Cooper (weeknights) from across Perth and regional Western Australia.

-Natalia Cooper is the main fill-in presenter for Michael Thomson on weeknights while Natalia Cooper is the main fill-in presenter for Natalia Cooper on weekends.
-Paddy Sweeney is the main fill-in sport presenter for Dean ‘Clairsy’ Clairs on weeknights.
+Natalia Cooper is the main fill-in presenter for Michael Thomson on weeknights while Natalia Cooper is the main fill-in presenter for Tracy Vo on weekends.

 Despite the national dominance of 9News for many years, the Perth bulletin has failed to match the ratings success seen in Sydney, Melbourne and Brisbane, and remains the lowest-rating news program in its market, often trailing rival Seven News Perth by over 100,000 viewers.
 This is reflected in the frequent position changes that have taken place at STW over the past thirty years since it last won the local ratings in 1990.